TradingView Pine Script Tutorial: Complete Honest v6 Guide (2026)

 Series Data

 The most important concept in Pine Script is the series.
 Every built-in price variable — close, open, high, low, volume — is not a single number.
 It is a series of values, one for each bar on your chart.
-When you write close in Pine Script, you are referencing the closing price of the current bar.
+When you write close, you are referencing the closing price of the current bar.
 When you write close[1], you are referencing the closing price of the previous bar.
-This square bracket notation is how you look back through history.

-This might seem like a small technical detail, but it is actually the mental model that makes Pine Script click for traders.
+Once you internalise this mental model, reading Pine Script becomes straightforward.
 You are always working with a sequence of bars, and the language is built around that assumption.
-Once you internalise it, reading Pine Script becomes straightforward.

 Variables

 Variables in Pine Script store values.
-You declare them using the var keyword for values that persist across bars, or simply by assigning a value directly for single-bar calculations.
-Here is a simple example:
+You declare them using the var keyword for values that persist across bars, or by assigning a value directly for single-bar calculations.

 myClose = close